ethanexline/ethanexline.github.io/_posts/2022-02-10-on-the-value-of-an-opinion.md

 ---
 layout: post
 title: On the Value of an Opinion
-description: What does and doesn't matter?
+description: My opinion is that opinions are dumb
-summary: I know nobody will ever read this, buuuut...
+summary: What does and doesn't matter?
 tags: life updates serious ruminations
 ---